ComfortCard · your family’s health, in one place

 From free assessment to HSA-eligible in three steps.

-The Letter of Medical Necessity is what converts your co-op.care membership from an after-tax expense into a pre-tax health expense.
-Here’s exactly how it works.
+Physician-signed documentation is what can turn qualified care from an after-tax expense into a pre-tax health expense.
+Here’s exactly how it works — and where the bar actually sits.

 01